d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

-  In addition to the keybindings that Sweep provides for invoking its commands, it integrates with Emacs’s standard Context Menu minor mode to provide contextual menus that you operate with the mouse.
+  In addition to the keybindings that Sweep provides for invoking its commands, it integrates with Emacs’s standard Context Menu minor mode to provide contextual menus that you interact with using the mouse.

   Command: context-menu-mode
         Toggle Context Menu mode.
 When enabled, clicking the mouse